x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/enhanced-filtering-for-connectors.md

 In this example, the source of the incoming messages is somewhere on the internet.
 Since the MX record points to a third-party filter, the message goes there first, is processed, and is then sent to the Exchange Online mailbox.

 When the message comes into Office 365, Exchange Online Protection (EOP) believes that the third-party filter is the source of the message.
 This isn't a limitation of Office 365; it's simply how SMTP works.

+> [!IMPORTANT]
+> Do not put another scanning service or host after Exchange Online Protection (EOP).
+Once EOP scans a message, be careful not to break the chain of trust by routing mail through any non-Exchange server that is not part of your cloud or on-premises organization; when the message eventually arrives at the destination mailbox, the headers from the first scanning verdict might no longer be accurate.
+[Centralized Mail Transport](https://docs.microsoft.com/en-us/exchange/transport-options) should not be used to introduce non-Exchange servers into the mail flow path.

 ## What happens when you enable Enhanced Filtering for Connectors?